grokit/dcore/datasys/README.md

     ... once I want to name my document: uid::us828dh=document_legible_uid

 Now both uid will map to this document, can run a script to want all places that refer to the old one so that eventually can just remmove unused UIDs.
+But probably since the website URL

+Important distinction: UID != URL.
+Each document can have > 1 URL and it is fine (although always have /uid/<uid> for all documents -- not recommended to have > 1 UID), the real UID is unique and always the rightmost in the uid declaration.
+Think of the previous UIDs as redirects.
+Should also be coded as a redirect as far as the web is concerned.

 ### Metadata